 In our article on microphones Choosing a Microphone for Podcasting – Buyers Guide and Recommendations we recommend following mics for your consideration:

-- Dynamic mic Shure SM7B – it will require an audio interface
+- Dynamic mic Shure SM7B (check price) – requires an audio interface

-- Condenser mic Rode NT1-A – it will require an audio interface
+- Condenser mic Rode NT1-A (check price) – requires an audio interface

-- Blue Yeti Pro – this USB mic will not require an audio interface
+- Shure MV7 (check price) – this USB mic doesn’t require an interface

 How to connect podcasting microphone to an audio interface?

 Your audio interface will require an XLR microphone input to be connected to an audio interface.